Cosmological constraints from the EFT power spectrum and tree-level bispectrum of 21cm intensity maps: Results

 We expect the bispectrum to provide complementary information to the power spectrum.
 For $\Lambda$CDM, \autoref{fig:lcdm_PB_nl} shows that bispectrum constraints on cosmological parameters are weaker than from the EFT power spectrum.
 Nevertheless there are advantages from combining the 1-loop power spectrum and tree-level bispectrum as shown in \autoref{table:results_table_nl_pessimistic}.
 This combination enhances parameter constraints for the cosmological parameters $\Omega_b$, $h$ and $n_s$.
 The constraints achieved with the combined analysis are notably more stringent than those derived from \Planck 2018 CMB data.

-We also find that the 1-loop power spectrum exhibits different correlations between parameters than the bispectrum.
-This indicates the possibility to break degeneracies and tightly constrain these parameters.
+The 1-loop power spectrum and the tree-level bispectrum have different dependencies on the bias and cosmological parameters.
+This indicates the possibility to break degeneracies and improve constraints, which we intend to explore in follow-up work.
 The significant advantages in combining the two correlators is not evident here, due to the relatively small values considered for $k_{\max}^B(z)$ in the tree-level bispectrum analysis, compared to those used for the power spectrum EFT.